Samwindheim/finance-lab-project/README.md

 - **High-Precision Table Extraction**: Scans PDFs to find relevant pages based on financial keywords and extracts tables with high fidelity.
 - **AI-Powered Data Structuring**: Uses `gpt-5-mini` to interpret Markdown tables and convert them into a structured JSON format based on a detailed set of rules.
 - **Data Validation**: Employs `Pydantic` models to ensure the final output is correctly typed and conforms to a predefined schema.
-- **Detailed Metadata**: Includes metadata in the output, such as the source file, page numbers, and a confidence score for the extraction.
 - **Efficiency Reporting**: A `--verbose` flag provides an analysis of processing times for both the local table scan and the AI API call.

 ## How It Works